w3c/wg-effectiveness/process.md

 For more information on groups see the [W3C Process Document](https://w3c.github.io/w3process/#ChapterGroups).

+## Setting Up Interest and Working Groups
+The Process for setting up aan Interest or Working Group is explained below:

+* __Generating Interest__: a topic gains some interest within W3C.
+This could be via a [member submission](#), a [W3C run workshop](#), W3C team research, a [Community Group](#) or through the [WCIG](#).
+* __AC Announcement__: the Director announces the development of an Interest or Working Group charter.
+* __Charter Development__: the Interest / Working Group proponents work on the new group charter with a W3C team member.
+* __Member Review__: W3C members review the charter, and give feedback.
+* __Director Approval__: the Director approves the creation of the Interest / Working Group.
+* __Call For Participation__: the Director calls for participation in the newly formed group.

+Each Working Group and Interest Group will be supported by at least one [W3C team member](#).
+Group participants are usually [Member Represenatives](#) although [Invited Experts](#) may also be able to join groups.

+For more information, please see the [W3C Process Document](https://w3c.github.io/w3process/#introduction).

+### Charters
+Interest and Working Group Charters include information related to the scope of the group's work, duration of the group, the deliverable, time commitments, milestones and dependancies.
+IPR information is also included.
+Deliverables which are to becomes Recommendation Track documents are included with their titles, URLs, publication date and status.
+For a full list of items to be included in the charter please see the [W3C Process Document](https://w3c.github.io/w3process/#WGCharter).

+### Group Extensions
+Interest and Working Group Charters can be extended past the duration initially identified in their Charter.
+For more rules associated with Charter extension please see the [W3C Process Document](https://w3c.github.io/w3process/#charter-extension).

 ## Participants
 Participants in Interest and Working Groups should be technically capable, fair and confident to speak and interact with others in the group.
 There are four types of group participant; all can participate in an Interest Group, all but ***public participants*** can participate in a Working Group.